SturdyFool10/mclauncher/README.md

   - who they voted for
   - who they affiliate with
 - try to allow people to continue using this launcher after they have been banned from Minecraft
+- collect data for resale

 We care about community trust, and above that as well, I as the owner of this project hate pirates, that is all anyone needs to know.
 Free speech is a core value of this project, and we will never censor or ban people for their opinions.
+Mojang is ultimately the arbiter of whom gets banned and why, it is not our place to either help nor hinder with their decisions.